 37. Grab a drink or two and hit the town at one of Breckenridge’s 100+ bars and restaurants

-38. Visit Peak A Boo Toys to start a family game night tradition.
+38. Visit Peak A Boo Toys to stock up on retro toys, candy and even start a family game-night tradition!

 39. Erase tension and relax with a spa day, massage or facial.

 40. Have a picnic at the Riverwalk Center, Carter Park or along the Blue River.
 Just be sure to pack up anything you brought you.

 42. Watch the big game at our great sports bars around town.

 43. Have the Mayor serve you a beer at Downstairs at Eric’s.

 44. Tour the town on a scavenger hunt available at the Breckenridge Welcome Center.